Yuval Raphael

-Yuval Raphael (יובל רפאל; born 5 November 2000) is an Israeli singer and songwriter.
-Having won the eleventh season of the singing competition HaKokhav HaBa, she represented Israel in the Eurovision Song Contest 2025 with the song "New Day Will Rise", finishing in second place overall with 357 points and winning the televote.
+Yuval Raphael (Note: יוּבַל רְפָאֵל, /he/) (born 5 November 2000) is an Israeli singer and songwriter.
+Having won the eleventh season of the singing competition HaKokhav HaBa, she represented Israel in the Eurovision Song Contest 2025 with the song "New Day Will Rise", finishing in second place.

 Biography

 Raphael is the daughter of Liat and Zvika Raphael, and the niece of businesswoman Ronit Raphael, and comes from Ra'anana in the Central District of Israel.
 She was born in Tel Aviv and grew up in Pedaya.
 She spent three years of her childhood in Geneva, Switzerland.
 As a child, she listened to rock bands such as Led Zeppelin and the Scorpions, and singers such as Beyoncé and Céline Dion.
 During her school years, Raphael pursued theater and Arabic studies.
 After finishing high school, Raphael served as a checkpoint combat soldier in the Jerusalem area with the Military Police Corps of the Israel Defense Forces (IDF).
 She began singing professionally in 2024.

-Raphael was attending the Supernova Sukkot Gathering, an open-air music festival near Re'im on October 7 2023, when Hamas militants attacked the festival.
+Raphael was attending the Supernova Sukkot Gathering, an open-air music festival near Re'im on 7 October 2023, when Hamas militants attacked the festival.
 She hid inside a Death Shelter near Be'eri with 50 other people, while sustaining shrapnel injuries from grenades thrown into the shelter.
 Raphael was one of 11 survivors, having hid under dead bodies for eight hours.
 In a speech before the United Nations Human Rights Council (UNHRC) in March 2024, she described what she witnessed during the massacre.

 Career

-HaKokhav HaBa 2025
+HaKokhav HaBa L'Eirovizion

 On 19 November 2024, Raphael's audition for the eleventh season of HaKokhav HaBa which served as the Israeli artist selection for the Eurovision Song Contest 2025, aired, where she performed "Anyone" and advanced to the next round with a score of 98%.
 She eventually progressed to the final on 22 January 2025, where she performed "Dancing Queen" and "Writing's on the Wall".
 She dedicated her performance of the former to those killed by the Nova music festival massacre.
 She ranked first and was chosen to represent Israel at Eurovision Song Contest 2025, succeeding Eden Golan, whose appearance on the previous edition had attracted controversy as a result of her country's involvement in the Gaza war.
 At the time of her announcement, she was living in Ra'anana.